contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 #### Step 2: Create resolv.conf file in the current directory, where you have copied the Vagrantfile.
-This is used by the VMs to access outside network for downloading docker images in rest of tuorial.
+This is used by the VMs to access outside network for downloading docker images in rest of tutorial.
 The next steps will fail if this is not specified correctly.
 On `Mac` or `Linux` based systems you may copy `/etc/resolv.conf` to current directory.

 ```